forestgrape/coronavirus/index.md

 #### entry-point
 The cell entry receptor used by SARS-Cov-1 and SARS-Cov-2 is ACE2 [LiF](#lif),[Hoffmann](#hoffmann),[Jiang](#jiang).
 ACE2 is apically expressed on lung alveolar epithelial cells [Timens](#timens).
 In the upper respiratory tract, only the basal layer of the non-keratinized squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens),[Lau](#lau).
 Both the barrier function of the apical cell layer and the fact that another Coronavirinae, namely 229E, infects the cells from the apical surface [[McCray](#mccray)], indicate that this is the case too for Betacoronaviruses.
 Therefore - to achieve infection - SARS-Cov-1 and SARS-Cov-2 need to enter the lower respiratory tract.

-This is consistent with the viral loads observed in different parts of the body: The only location where all patients had viral loads is the lungs [Farcas et al](#farcas).
+This is consistent with the viral loads observed in different parts of the body:
+* The only location where all patients had viral Sars-Cov-1 loads is the lungs [Farcas et al](#farcas).
+* For MERS-Cov both the viral load and the Genome Fraction obtained was higher in the lower respiratory tract (bronchoalveolar lavage fluid, tracheal fluid) than in the upper respiratory tract (nasopharyngeal swab, sputum) [memish](#memish).
+The three bronchoalveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome.
+Remark: Mers-Cov has a different cell entry receptor (DPP4).
+However the ability of a virus to "hijack" a cell depends not only on the cell entry receptor alone (extended explanation in work).
+So this is just an evidence piece in the overall picture.

 That in swab tests there are viruses in the nose and the mouth can be attributed to breathing them out.
 [Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
 An active infection in the upper respiratory tract would likely yield viral loads in the lymph nodes too [to be confirmed, citation needed].

 From the above argumentation lower respiratory tract entry for Sars-Cov-1/2 is obligate for infection.
 The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).